 Located just around the corner from the Visitor Centre, Nordik is open year-round and offers a Scandinavian-inspired spa experience.
 Rejuvenate yourself with Nordik’s Thermal Baths and Saunas experience, which consists of a series of hot tubs, cold pools, saunas, steam rooms and brief periods of rest.
-And with two restaurants on site, it’s easy to spend the rest of the day here.
+And with multiple dining and bar areas on site, it’s easy to spend the rest of the day here.

 If you want to take your spa experience up a notch, opt to book a massage or try Nordik’s Källa treatment.
 Located five meters (16 feet) underground, Källa is a salt water floating pool that is only the second of its kind in the world, as the other one is in Switzerland.
 Float around in a unique, cave-like setting and enjoy health benefits that are similar to the Dead Sea.
 There is even music playing under water.